 - Distract yourself, watch TV or do something productive to keep your mind off the urges.

-Pica is a very common condition which can have dire consequences; it is highly recommended that you talk to your doctors and begin managing it till the urges go away.
+Pica is a very common condition which can have dire consequences; it is highly recommended that you talk to your doctor and begin managing it till the urges go away.
 Seek out a counsellor to ensure the condition isn’t due to an underlying psychological condition.
 Always remember to keep your loved ones informed of the status of your condition, and keep communicating as talking about it can help.
 Remember, the most important thing is not to panic and to follow your doctor’s advice.

 Also Read: 25 Surprising & Interesting Pregnancy Facts